 A member of Diversify Photo, Jintak has a strong interest in the topics of minorities, migration and discrimination, both in the United States, where he came of age, and in South Korea, where he was born.

-Prior to joining The Post, Jintak was a freelance photojournalist working with publications around the world as a stringer and intern, including the Denver Post, ZUMA Press, the USA Today Network, the Associated Press and the Korean publications Hankook Ilbo and SisaIN.
+Prior to joining The Post, Jintak was a freelance photojournalist working with publications around the world such as ZUMA Press, the USA Today Network, the Associated Press and as a full-time intern at the Denver Post and the Korean national daily Hankook Ilbo.

 Jintak is a member of the National Press Photographers Association and the Asian American Journalists Association.
 He is also an alumnus of the Eddie Adams Workshop.